-Create a fun and unexpected summer craft with this easy DIY Clothespin Wreath tutorial perfect for brighting your decor!
+Create a fun and unexpected summer craft with this easy tutorial showing how to make a Clothespin Wreath perfect for brighting your decor!

 Last week I shared a DIY ombre sign made from wood shims and I have to tell you that I was so in love with that Glidden paint in Marine Blue that I had to “play” with it again when I made this fun and easy clothespin wreath!

-- Glidden paint in White on White and Marine Blue
+- paint: I used Glidden White on White and Marine Blue

 - 10″ wire wreath form

 - bakers twine